 The world makes romance more important than anything, or anyone, else.

 “It isn’t as funny as it sounds.”
-Akash perches on the foot of the bed, twisting his hair into a rough, tangled rope.
+Akash perches on the foot of the bed, twisting his hair into a rough, tangled rope to await Ila’s brush.
 “We finally had a day where all three of us were off work, so Ila went to the usual waterhouse and I walked Halima over to meet Ila for the first time.
-So when we arrive, Ila’s in the corner reading while some sparkling lout was trying to hit on hir, and Ila’s got that look where ze’s one minute away from using hir book to shove his nose up into his skull—”
+So when we arrive, Ila’s in the corner reading while some sparkling lout was hitting on hir, and Ila’s got that look where ze’s a minute away from using hir book to shove his nose up into his skull—”

 “I wasn’t going to use my book.
 My palm.”
-Ila coughs and shakes hir head.
+Ila coughs and shakes hir head, hir words tightening.
 “He was a client who doesn’t understand how to be a client.
-And won’t anywhere Mair knows about.”
+And now won’t anywhere Mair knows about.”

 Darius learnt the breadth of Mair’s contacts the day he overheard the Bully complaining that all the local houses had denied him entry.
-He doubts anyone desires the kind of man who beats up the divergent as a client, but never will Darius mention that he knows Mair put the word out.
-He’s grateful, though, to avoid the horror of his tormentors treading these safe hallways.
+He doubts anyone here desires as a client a man who assaults the divergent, but never will Darius mention that he knows Mair put the word out—even if he fears that she did to save him from the horror of his tormentors treading these hallways.

-“Anyway, Ila stands, and just as the bloke puts his hand on hir arm, Froggy’s guards grab him and haul him off, shouting.
+“Anyway, Ila stands, and just as the bloke puts his hand on hir arm, Froggy’s guards grab him and haul him off.
 Everyone else is dead silent, just watching.”
 Akash shudders; Darius doesn’t blame him.
-“They toss him out and close the door, and I don’t know what possessed Halima to mutter at my ear just then, but she sounded so loud.
+“They toss him out and close the door, because Froggy’s a brick.
+I don’t know what possessed Halima to mutter at my ear just then, but she sounded so loud.
 ‘Your lover’s the angry stick insect?’
 The whole room had to have heard her!”

-Darius isn’t sure how Ila resembles a stick insect, never mind an angry one, but he’s been subject to enough unflattering comparisons not to doubt the ridiculousness.
+Darius isn’t sure how Ila resembles a stick insect, never mind an irate one, but he’s been subject to enough unflattering comparisons not to doubt the ridiculousness.
 “I’m sorry.
-That sounds … horrible.”
+That sounds … horrible.
+Unfair.”

 “Forehead,” Ila says, “not lips.”

-“… and after a minute or two, we left.”
+“…and after a moment or two, we left.”
 He shrugs, his brown eyes glinting; Darius can only assume that Akash, at least, didn’t stint in playing up to his audience.
-“I wrote her saying I’m not with anyone who talks that way about Ila and I want my necklace back, please.
-And she told me to take it to the Fetchers!
+“I wrote her saying I’m not with anyone who talks that way about Ila, especially when it involves a bloke not taking no, and I want my necklace back, please.
+And she told me to take it up with the Fetchers!
 I probably shouldn’t have kissed Ila in front of her and everyone else, though?
 That’s why she’s being so damn stubborn?”

 Ila snorts.
 “Probably?”

-“It takes two people to kiss, lover, and you didn’t try to stop me!”
+“It takes at least two people to kiss, lover, and you didn’t try to stop me!”